tesserato/CodeWeaver/codebase.md

 	return nil
 }

-func savePathsToFile(filename string, paths []string, logger *log.Logger) error {
+// savePathsToFile writes a list of file paths to the specified file, sorted alphabetically. func savePathsToFile(filename string, paths []string, logger *log.Logger) error {
 	if len(paths) == 0 {
 		logger.Printf("No paths to save to %s.", filepath.ToSlash(filename))